nkasmanoff/pi-card/README.md

 ### Hardware

 The hardware setup is quite simple.
-You will need a Raspberry Pi 5 Model B, a USB microphone, a speaker, and a camera.
+You will need a Raspberry Pi 5 Model B, a USB microphone, and a speaker.

 The USB microphone and speaker can be plugged into the Raspberry Pi's USB ports.
 The camera can be connected to the camera port on the Raspberry Pi.